-The distinction between definite processes of secretion, and such reactions as lead to the formation of the so-called bye-products of metabolism, is not at all well defined.
+The distinction between definite processes of secretion and such reactions as lead to the formation of the so-called bye-products of metabolism is not at all well defined.
 In many cases substances are included in the latter category because nothing is known as to their function, and the classification can therefore be regarded only as provisional.
 In many cases it cannot yet be determined whether particular substances are formed by the direct decomposition of protoplasm, or by subsequent changes in the primary products of such decomposition.
 Till quite recently the formation of resin and allied bodies in the resin passages of the Conifers and in many glandular hairs was considered a true secretion, the aromatic substances being held to arise in the cells.
 Recent investigations tend to show that this is not the mode of their origin at all, but that these substances are formed by a peculiar process of degradation of the cell-wall.
-The glandular hairs of Primula sinensis (fig. 128), and the more complex ones of the Hop (fig. 129) have long been known to form their resins in this way.
-It seems probable that we must now regard the resin-secreting organs of the Conifers as comparable with these.
+The glandular hairs of Primula sinensis (fig. 124), and the more complex one of the Hop (fig. 125)